sklintyg/frontend/README.md

 1. Install dependencies with `yarn install`
 2. Execute a build with `yarn build`
-3. Start development environment and watchers with `yarn dev`
+3. Start development environment and watchers with `yarn start`

 ## Configure Editor